Azure/Enterprise-Scale/docs/Deploy/getting-started.md

 | Pester >= 4.10.1 |  ***Only required if you want to run pester-tests as a developer*** <br>`Install-Module -Name Pester -MinimumVersion 4.10.1 -Scope AllUsers`<br> You can confirm the version of the module you have by running <br>`Get-Module Pester -ListAvailable`. | [Docs](https://github.com/pester/Pester) |

 >:iphone: If you have Multi-factor authentication (MFA) enabled on any of your accounts, make sure that you have your token app/phone easily accessible before you start.

+## Next steps

+Once you have the technical prerequisites in place, you can proceed to the next step, [Setup GitHub and Azure for Ensterprise-Scale](./setup-github.md).